 Course Outline

-• Machine Learning as a subset of AI
+• Machine Learning as a component of AI

-• Types of AI: weak, strong, generative, supervised, and unsupervised
+• Types of AI: narrow, general, generative, supervised, unsupervised

-• Current applications of AI/ML within business functions
+• Current integration of AI/ML in various governmental functions

-• Automation, decision support, customer service, and analytics
+• Automation, decision support, constituent services, and data analytics

-• Use cases in Human Resources, finance, operations, and compliance
+• Use cases in human resources, finance, operations, and compliance for government

 Common Governance Challenges for Government